 - Be sure to include the potential care recipient in the screening process if he or she is able to participate, to ensure that both parties are comfortable, and that your loved one’s needs are respected.

-Once you’ve hired a caregiver, should a problem develop, discuss it with the caregiver first.
-If that does not resolve matters, talk to the caregiver agency, if you’ve hired the caregiver through this route.
+Once you’ve hired a caregiver, should a problem develop, be sure to discuss it with the caregiver first.
+If that does not resolve the issue, talk to the In-Home Care agency, if you’ve hired the caregiver through them.
 If the caregiver is independent and you cannot resolve the problem after repeated discussions, you may need to find a new caregiver.

 If you suspect fraud or other criminal behavior, report it to your state’s Department of Health and the Better Business Bureau.
 Remember to read contracts carefully, check all references, and consult with someone you trust before signing on the dotted line.

 - Care for the Caregiver